Market

 whether, directly or indirectly, lend or invest in other persons or entities

-("Ultimate Beneficiaries") or provide any guarantee, security or the like on
+Party ("Ultimate Beneficiaries") or provide any guarantee, security or

-has caused us to believe that the above representations contained any
+that has caused us to believe that the above representations contained

 v) The Company has not declared or paid any dividend during the year.

-vi) Based on our examination, which included test checks, and other generally
+vi) Based on our examination, which included test checks, the Company has used

-an accounting software for maintaining its books of account which has a
+accounting software for maintaining its books of account which has a feature of

-operated throughout the year for all relevant transactions recorded in the
+year for all relevant transactions recorded in the software.
+During the course of

 For S K H D & Associates